Dartmouth College - Center for Engineering and Computer Science

 Where Computation and Engineering Connect

-The Center for Engineering and Computer Science will be a new academic interdisciplinary research facility located on the Dartmouth College campus in Hanover, New Hampshire.
-The project will fulfill an acute space demand for cutting edge engineering and computer science research and teaching in biotech, energy technologies, cyber-security, and other programs contributing to the advancement of knowledge and problem solving in critical fields.
+The project brings new interdisciplinary programs combining engineering and computer science research and teaching in biotech, energy technologies, artificial intelligence, cyber-security, and other programs contributing to the advancement of knowledge and problem solving in critical fields.

 Academic Interdisciplinary Research Building